 By the time Bass Hit had moved a few blocks up Sixth Avenue to 29th St., in early 2000 (the old site had morphed into MAW Studios), Dave had received critical acclaim for his compositional work for the hit HBO series “Oz”, which he would score for the entirety of its six season run.
 In 2003 Dave won a Grammy for mixing jazz legend Wayne Shorter’s Alegria album on Verve Records and then again in 2007 he received a GRAMMY for his work on the Eddie Palmieri/Brian Lynch collaboration, Simpático.
 Dave received his third mixing (and mastering) GRAMMY in 2019 for his collaboration with Brian Lynch on the Omni-American Book Club big band album, and his fourth in 2023 for mixing and mastering Steven Feifke and Bijon Watson's Generation Gap Orchestra.
-He has also won two Taiwanese "Golden Melody Awards," Taiwan's equivalent of the GRAMMYs.
+He has also won three Taiwanese "Golden Melody Awards," Taiwan's equivalent of the GRAMMYs.

 Commenting on his versatility, Dave, responds simply: “I think if you have a passion and love for music which I do, then you bring that to your engineering sessions.
 The fact that I’m a musician first and have played in numerous genres gives me an affinity for what I’m working with and the musicians and producers involved.
 The genre is irrelevant.
 Good music is good music, whether it’s hip-hop, jazz, classical or rock.”